maksimyaromin/maksimyaromin.github.io/index.md

               title: Developer
               date_from: 2020-10-01
               description: "I am developing a library for Angular that will allow wrapping React components in native Angular components.
 This topic is of scientific interest to me.
 I am researching possible ways to find the best one or prove that it does not exist."
+            - place: "Independent Research"
+              title: Web Frameworks
+              date_from: 2019-05-01
+              date_to: 2020-03-01
+              location: "Minsk, Belarus"
+              description: "Conducted an extensive study on the evolution of modern web frameworks, focusing on architecture, efficiency, and design system integration.
+Analyzed different approaches to framework scalability and maintainability, with a particular emphasis on their impact on business applications."
         achievements:
             - year: 2020
               description: "Angular Certified Developer.
 Angular GDEs"